Alejandro Zohn

-Alejandro Zohn Rosenthal (born Alexander Zohn; 8 August 1930 – 4 August 4 2000) was a Mexican architect of Austrian-Jewish origin.
+Alejandro Zohn Rosenthal (born Alexander Zohn; 8 August 1930 – 4 August 2000) was a Mexican architect of Jewish origin.
 His works are renowned for the contributions to modern architecture in Mexico, particularly in Guadalajara where his works such as the San Juan de Dios Market have left a lasting impact on Mexico's modernist architecture.

 Early life and education

-Zohn was born in Vienna, Austria, to Haica Rosenthal Eisenstein, a pharmaceutical chemist and professor, and Jakob Hersch Zohn Wurn, an accountant and businessman.
-Following Austria's annexation by Nazi Germany, his family fled to Mexico in 1939 after his father's release from the Dachau concentration camp.
+Zohn was born in Vienna, Austria to an Austrian-Jewish family.
+Zohn's parents, Haica Rosenthal Eisenstein was a pharmaceutical chemist and professor.
+His father, Jakob Hersch Zohn Wurn an accountant and businessman.
+Following Austria's annexation by Nazi Germany, his family fled to Mexico in 1939 after his father was released from the Dachau concentration camp.
 They settled in San Pedro Tlaquepaque, Jalisco.

 He completed his primary and secondary education at Colegio Cervantes in Guadalajara before enrolling in the University of Guadalajara's Faculty of Engineering.
 Drawn by his interest in classical music, aesthetics, and design, he transferred to the School of Architecture in 1950.
-He earned his civil engineering degree in 1955 with a thesis on the Mercado Libertad, and later obtained his architecture degree in 1962 with the thesis “The Architecture of Reinforced Concrete.”
+He earned his civil engineering degree in 1955 with a thesis on the Mercado Libertad, and later obtained his architecture degree in 1962 with the thesis "The Architecture of Reinforced Concrete."